-Following acceptance by the research committee, the dissertation is submitted to the University Graduate School.
 Each dissertation must include a title page bearing the statement: "Submitted to the faculty of the University Graduate School in partial fulfillment of the requirements for the degree Doctor of Philosophy in the Department of , Indiana University."
-The date of this page should be the month and year in which the degree will be granted.
-Following the title page there must be an acceptance page with the statement: "Accepted by the faculty of the University Graduate School, Indiana University, in partial fulfillment of the requirements for the degree Doctor of Philosophy."
+The date of this page should be the month and year when all requirements have been satisfied; this is not necessarily the month in which you defend.
+Following the title page is the acceptance page with the statement: "Accepted by the faculty of the University Graduate School, Indiana University, in partial fulfillment of the requirements for the degree Doctor of Philosophy."
 The acceptance page must be signed by members of the research committee.
-For guidelines regarding the typing and duplication of dissertations, see above under "Preparation of Theses and Dissertations."
+See the online guide for the complete order for the front matter.